-The map shows the 29 schools in the Dubbo, Narrabri and Northern Border Region which are the focus of the POC.
+The map shows the 29 schools in the Dubbo, Narrabri and Northern Border Region which are included in the POC.
 It will showcase “What good looks like” in terms of digital maturity for rural and regional schools.

 Testing additional POC initiatives

 A number of additional concepts and tools are being tested in the POC including:

 Digitisation of forms